Last Updated on December 15, 2020

-Canada has launched a new Rural and Northern Immigration Pilot to help bring new skilled worker immigrants to smaller communities.
+The Rural and Northern Immigration Pilot is designed to help bring new skilled worker immigrants to smaller communities.

-The five-year federal immigration pilot is designed to boost smaller communities with aging populations and labour shortages, which struggle to attract and retain new immigrants.
+The five-year federal immigration pilot is designed to help smaller communities with aging populations and labour shortages, which struggle to attract and retain new immigrants.

 - Have a population of 50,000 or less and be located at least 75km from the core of a Census Metropolitan Area, OR